ncatlab/nlab-content/pages/3/8/6/0/683/content.md

 $$

-This formula is sometimes called the **Bousfield-Kan formula** (see at *[[Bousfield-Kan map]]*).
+This formula is sometimes called the [[Bousfield--Kan formula]].
 The coend is a [[weighted limit]] and this formula for the plain homotopy colimit can be understood the left derived _weighted_ colimit which trivial weight (the underived weight is trivial, but becomes non-trivial after derivation -- this extra complexity helps reduce the complexity for the replacement for the functor $F$ itself).

 In detail, let $V$ be a [[monoidal model category]] and $C$ a $V$-[[enriched model category]] (for instance $V = sSet_{Quillen}$ as in the above discussion).
 Let $D$ be a small $V$-[[enriched category]].
 Then for a any given [[weighted limit|weight]]